-- Complete the FaceBase Data Use Certification Agreement.
+- Complete the FaceBase Data Use Certification (DUC) Agreement including required signatures.

-- Complete the Data Access Request (DAR) document, and an IRB approval from your institution.
+- Fill out the online Data Access Request (DAR) form (this requires an IRB approved by your institution).

 If you have any questions regarding this process or need help with downloads please contact the FaceBase Help Desk via email: help AT facebase.org.

-miRNA expression data were obtained from FaceBase (www.facebase.org) and were generated by project U01DE020076.
+Data was obtained from FaceBase (www.facebase.org) and generated by project [insert grant number].
 The FaceBase consortium and the FaceBase Data Management Hub (1U01DE024449-01) are funded by the National Institute of Dental and Craniofacial Research.

 - Browse human genomes: